Pennsylvania Traffic Unit Requirements

 NIMS provided standardization, on a national basis.
 Of course, there are no National Standards on Traffic Units, as Fire Police are not nationwide...

-Therefore, we took it upon ourselves to reach out to several Counties and find the common denominator as to what should constitute a Traffic Unit.
+Therefore, back in 2006 we took it upon ourselves to reach out to several Counties and find the common denominator as to what should constitute a Traffic Unit.
 So, if County X needs help with traffic and puts the call up the pipeline, they can be assured of what they'll get - not just a pickup with 6 cones!

 PEMA Tier II Types 1-3 standards